 If you want to perform searches or reports on the data, copy both the raw data and the event data to tape so that you can copy both sets of data back into Sentinel Log Manager, when the data is needed.
 If you want to store data only to comply with legal requirements, copy only the raw data to the tape.

-Events should be moved to networked storage regularly.
+Events should be archived regularly.
 The following types of data can be backed up in Sentinel Log Manager:

 Configuration data: This option includes non-event or raw data backup.
 It is faster because it contains small amount of data, including all the installation directories except the data directory.

-Data: This option backs up all the data in the local storage and networked storage directories.
+Data: This option backs up all the of data in the online and networked storage directories.
 This option takes a longer time to complete.

 NOTE:Networked storage directories can be located on a remote machine.